jacob-shuman/node-itunes-search/README.md

 ## Contributing

-Feel free to make an issue or pull request.
-My schedule is pretty open and I will be more than happy to review any requests or answer any questions you may have!
+Feel free to make an issue or pull request and i'll try to review it as soon as I can.